SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 12 February 2024 - Fix - CloudGateway 2.13.5 - Stability degradation since CloudGateway 2.13.4 [ID_38730]

-Since CloudGateway 2.13.4, the CloudGateway service could silently crash but would be able to recover automatically.
+Since CloudGateway 2.13.4, a problem could occur in the CloudGateway service that temporarily made it stop responding.
+The service was able to recover from this problem automatically.
 This issue has been resolved.

 #### 6 February 2024 - New feature - Chat Integration with Microsoft Teams now includes sending buttons in notifications using Adaptive Cards [ID_38701]